 Falsified medical products are manufactured in many different countries and in all regions.
-Many countries and the media frequently report successful operations against manufacturers of SSFFC medical products.
-Some reports refer to large scale manufacturing and others to small back street operations.
+Many countries and the media frequently report successful operations against manufacturers of substandard and falsified medical products.
+Some reports refer to large-scale manufacturing and others to small back street operations.
 With the availability of tableting machines, ovens, specialist equipment, ingredients and packaging materials, clandestine manufacturing facilities are quick and easy to assemble.

-No countries remain untouched by this issue — from North America and Europe through to Sub Saharan Africa, South East Asia, and Latin America.
-What was once considered a problem suffered by developing and low income countries has now become an issue for all.
-With the exponential increase in internet connectivity those engaged in the manufacture, distribution and supply of SSFFC medical products have gained access to a global market place.
+No countries remain untouched by this issue — from North America and Europe through to sub-Saharan Africa, South East Asia, and Latin America.
+What was once considered a problem limited to developing and low-income countries has now become an issue for all.
+With the exponential increase in internet connectivity those engaged in the manufacture, distribution and supply of substandard and falsified medical products have gained access to a global market place.
 This extends both to consumers and business forums.
-A culture of self-diagnosis and self-prescribing has led to the emergence of thousands of unregulated websites providing unsupervised access to SSFFC medical products.
-However, it is low- and middle-income countries and those in areas of conflict, or civil unrest, with very weak or non-existent health systems that bear the greatest burden of SSFFC medical products.
+A culture of self-diagnosis and self-prescribing has led to the emergence of thousands of unregulated websites providing unsupervised access to substandard and falsified medical products.
+However, it is in low- and middle-income countries and those in areas of conflict, or civil unrest, where health systems are weak or non-existent that bear the greatest burden of substandard and falsified medical products.

 WHO Member State Mechanism

-The Member State Mechanism is the global forum at which countries can convene, coordinate, decide and organise activities to address SSFFC medical products.
+The Member State Mechanism is the global platform where countries can convene, coordinate, decide and organize actions to address substandard and falsified medical products.

-It was established in order to protect public health and promote access to affordable, safe, efficacious and quality medical products, through effective collaboration among Member States and WHO to prevent and control substandard / spurious / falsely-labelled / falsified / counterfeit medical products and associated activities.
+It was established in order to protect public health and promote access to affordable, safe, efficacious and quality medical products, through effective collaboration between Member States and WHO to prevent and control substandard and falsified medical products and associated activities.

 WHO Surveillance and Monitoring System

-- provide technical support in emergencies, link incidents between countries and regions, and issue WHO medical product alerts; and
+- provides technical support in emergencies, links incidents between countries and regions, and issues WHO medical product alerts; and

-- accumulate a validated body of evidence to more accurately demonstrate the scope, scale, harm caused by SSFFC medical products and identify the vulnerabilities, weaknesses and trends.
+- gathers a validated body of evidence to more accurately demonstrate the scope, scale and harm caused by substandard and falsified medical products and identify the vulnerabilities, weaknesses and trends.

-The System encourages trained focal points in National Regulatory Agencies and International Procurement Agencies to report incidents involving suspected SSFFC medical products in a systematic and structured way to WHO.
-These reports permit a fast response to emergencies and the issue of alerts in the most serious cases.
-It also permits an in-depth analysis of the medical products most at risk, vulnerabilities and weaknesses in health systems, the harm caused to public health and the need for investment, capacity building and regulatory strengthening.
-All of which assists in developing evidence based policy.
+The structured reporting system allows for a fast response to emergencies and the issue of alerts in the most serious cases.
+It also facilitates in-depth analyses of the medical products most at risk, the vulnerabilities and weaknesses in health systems, the harm caused to public health and the need for investment, training and stronger regulations and standards.